danimaaz/Polymarket-Tracker/README.md

 # 1 - The ETL Pipeline:

-## Architecture Diagaram:
+## Architecture Diagram:
 ![data architecture june 15](https://github.com/user-attachments/assets/299e5675-d50b-42c3-9a7f-525d31617ee6)

-Above, you can see the general flow of the project.
-Nelow, I have detailed all the relevant steps:
+Above, you can see the overall project flow.
+Below, I have detailed all the relevant steps:

 #Step I - Extraction